-The development of NWCHEMRATE has been supported in part by grants from the U.S. Department of Energy, Office of Basic Energy Sciences (which supports research on VTST/MT) and the Office of Naval Research (which supports the development of integrated software tools).
+The development of NWChemrate has been supported in part by grants from the U.S. Department of Energy, Office of Basic Energy Sciences (which supported most of the research on VTST/MT) and the Office of Naval Research (which supported the some of the development of integrated software tools).